vinceimbat/vinceimbat/content/writing.md

 This is the main project: pieces of writing that achieves an intimate and close relationship with my reader.
 To listen to myself constantly as frequent as I can to wait for words, to bring forth.
 And to create with great craft work that achieves my goal.

 ***
 You holding back from descriptions is a sign that you want to get to the point.
 It is impatience, an unwillingness to slow down.
 Your experience of providing more details to a scene is revelatory.
-Slow down
+Slow down.

+***
+[[journaling|Journaling]] and note-writing in my [[talahardin]] are the forms of writing I want to master and spend most of my time in; not creative or performative writing.
+If they become performative, so be it.
+I'll still learn craft, of course.
+But it will take a lesser role.
+My priority is how I can make my writing practice as authentic as possible, how it could reflect the meanderings of my life in as an honest way possible.

+It should also feel good and fun.
+It should eventually help my tribe in their own journey.
+This is writing as ministry.

 # Related